Menu Close

 Contraindications

-1. Known high grade malignancy
+1. Known high-grade malignancy

 2. Bleeding disorder

-3. Acute infection
+3. Acute infection of the gland

 4. Stones confined to the distal portion of Wharton’s duct